piqim/Modeling-Calorie-Burn-in-Gym-Based-Exercise-Sessions/README.md

-# 🏋️ Gym Members Exercise Data Analysis & Interactive Web App
+# 🏋️ Modeling Calorie Burn in Gym-Based Exercise Sessions

 This project transforms the **Gym Members Exercise** dataset into a complete **data analysis + statistical inference** workflow, culminating in an **interactive R Shiny web application**.